 The agent browsed the internet to research the original Fitbit dashboard, read forum posts, downloaded and analyzed screenshots, and largely inferred the desired user interface from that.
 Where it needed most guidance was in understanding the relevance of the data.
 The agent added some uninteresting statistics such as a daily average heart rate, for example.
 Not having a human body, to the agent it’s just data.

 It gave me options with pros and cons for the tech stack to choose from.
 Given the fact that this was a greenfield project, that hiring and re-training team members was not an issue, the tech stack we ended up choosing came out clearly on top.
 I find it somewhat disturbing that I now have a perfectly functional UI made with Svelte, without learning much about Svelte at all.
 I approved all these choices.
 If it turns out to have serious flaws, I’m not going to hide behind the model that generated it.
-Do see the disclaimer in the project README.
+Do see the disclaimer in the project README, the gist of it is: don’t put your personal data on the internet.

 Running the application

-For instructions on running the application, see the README.md5 in the project on GitHub.
-There are instructions on building and running the application locally using maven, and packaging and running it as a docker container.
+For instructions on running the application, see the README.md6 in the project on GitHub.
+There are instructions on building and running the application locally using maven, and packaging and running it as a Docker container.

 Create an Account